hemanth/functional-programming-jargon/readme.md

 ```

 ## Partial function
-A partial function is a function which may not be defined for all inputs - it might return an unexpected result with some inputs or it may never terminate.
-Partial functions add cognitive overhead, they are harder to reason about and they can lead to runtime errors.
+A partial function is a [function](#function) which is not defined for all arguments - it might return an unexpected result or may never terminate.
+Partial functions add cognitive overhead, they are harder to reason about and can lead to runtime errors.
 Some examples:
 ```js
 // example 1: sum of the list
 // sum :: [Number] -> Number